 Prepare the ASDK host computer

-Before you can install the ASDK on the host computer, the ASDK environment must be prepared for installation.
+Before you can install the ASDK on the host computer, the ASDK host must be prepared for installation.
 When the development kit host computer has been prepared, it will boot from the CloudBuilder.vhdx virtual machine hard drive to begin ASDK deployment.

 Prepare the development kit host computer